-Frontotemporal dementia (FTD) or frontotemporal degenerations refers to a group of disorders caused by progressive nerve cell loss in the brain's frontal lobes (the areas behind your forehead) or its temporal lobes (the regions behind your ears).
+Frontotemporal dementia (FTD) or frontotemporal degeneration refers to a group of disorders caused by progressive nerve cell loss in the brain's frontal lobes (the areas behind your forehead) or its temporal lobes (the regions behind your ears).

 About frontotemporal dementia

 The nerve cell damage caused by frontotemporal dementia leads to loss of function in these brain regions, which variably cause deterioration in behavior, personality and/or difficulty with producing or comprehending language.

-There are a number of different diseases that cause frontotemporal degenerations.
+There are a number of different diseases that cause frontotemporal degeneration.
 The two most prominent are 1) a group of brain disorders involving the protein tau and 2) a group of brain disorders involving the protein called TDP43.
 For reasons that are not yet known, these two groups have a preference for the frontal and temporal lobes that cause dementia.

 The disorders grouped under frontotemporal dementia fall into three subtypes (discussed below).

 Learn more: Frontotemporal Disorders: Information for Patients, Families, and Caregivers (PDF)

 Behavior variant frontotemporal dementia (bvFTD) is characterized by prominent changes in personality and behavior that often occur in people in their 50s and 60s, but can develop as early as their 20s or as late as their 80s.
 In behavior variant frontotemporal dementia, the nerve cell loss is most prominent in areas that control conduct, judgment, empathy and foresight, among other abilities.

 Primary progressive aphasia (PPA) is the second major form of frontotemporal degeneration that affects language skills, speaking, writing and comprehension.
 PPA normally comes on in midlife, before age 65, but can occur in late life also.
 The two most distinctive forms of PPA have somewhat different symptoms: